GrayDiamond493/JavaTechTest/README.md

 ```

 Then, as I was still upset about the library 'reverse' method, I did some research about it
-and found out it would never work with native intdata types, and it would only work if it
+and found out it would never work with native int data types, and it would only work if it
-was Integer, so I implemented a rustic translation from and int[] array to an Integer[] one.
+was Integer, so I implemented a rustic translation from an int[] array to an Integer[] one.

+After that, it works perfectly!
 ```java
     //Reverse Implementation
     public static Object[] zeroMoverReverse(int[] arr){